adko-source/RobotApp/README.md

 ## How to Run
 1. Create an instructions file (`.txt`).
 You can use any of the provided `Sample.txt` files as a template.
-2. Open a terminal and run the app with:
+2. Open a terminal and run:
+`dotnet build`
 `dotnet run "C:\path\to\your\instructions.txt"`

 ## Expected Output